Degree theory for 4-dimensional asymptotically conical gradient expanding solitons: Preliminaries

 By a \textbf{$C^{1,\alpha}$-Banach manifold,} $\alpha \in (0,1)$, we mean a topological Hausdorff space $\MM$ together with a maximal atlas

 where $U_i \subset \MM$ are open subsets, $X_i$ are Banach spaces and each map $ \Phi_i : U_i \to \Phi_i(U_i)$ is a homeomorphism onto an open subset of $X_i$.
 We require that the transition maps

 are of regularity $C^{1,\alpha}$.
+Differentiability and H\"{o}lder continuity of maps between Banach spaces can be defined analogously to the situation for maps between finite-dimensional spaces.
 Throughout this paper, all $C^{1,\alpha}$-Banach manifolds will be metrizable and therefore paracompact.
 So any such $C^{1,\alpha}$-Banach manifold is a $C^{1,\alpha}$-manifold if all Banach spaces $X_i$ are finite dimensional and their dimensions agree.
 We remark that the Implicit Function Theorem still holds on $C^{1,\alpha}$-Banach manifolds.

 If $f : M \to M'$ is a $C^1$-regular map between two manifolds, then we denote its differential at a point $p \in M$ by $df_p : T_p M \to T_p M'$.
 If $F : \MM \to \MM'$ is a $C^1$-regular map between two $C^{1,\alpha}$-Banach manifolds, then we denote its differential point $p \in \MM$ by $DF_p : T_p \MM \to T_p \MM'$.
 We use a capital `$D$' in this case in order to avoid confusion with spatial derivatives.
 For instance, if $F : C^1(M) \to C^1(M)$ is a smooth map between Banach spaces and $f \in C^1(M)$, then $DF_{f}$ denotes the differential of the map $F$, while $d(F(f))$ denotes the differential of the function $F(f) : M \to \IR$, which is a 1-form on $M$.
 Using a distinct notations allows us to drop the argument $f$ and distinguish $DF : TC^1(M) \to TC^1(M)$ from $dF : C^1(M) \to C^0(M; T^*M)$.
 Note also that if $\MM$ and $\MM'$ happen to be finite dimensional, then we may use both notions interchangeably, so $DF = df$.